-From 2019 to 2030, Vingroup will offer 1,100 fully funded scholarships (up to 100 full scholarships per year) to highly talented Vietnamese to pursue Master’s and doctoral degree programs in key areas at top level universities in countries that are leaders in science and technology.
+For 11 years starting from 2019, Vingroup will offer up to 100 scholarships per year to highly talented Vietnamese to pursue Master’s and doctoral degree programs in key areas at top level universities in countries that are leaders in science and technology.

 No. The maximum number of scholarships is 100 per year and does not specify the number of scholarships for each process or supported field.
 However, the Program will award only ten (10) full scholarships to study at the University of Limoges, France, for a Master’s degree in CRYPTIS (Cryptology and Information Security), which includes five (5) scholarships for a Master’s degree in MCCA (Mathematics, Cryptology, Coding and Applications) and five (5) scholarships for a Master’s degree in IT Security (IS).

 The Science and Technology Scholarship Program by Vingroup gives priority in awarding scholarships to candidates who study in selected areas of science and technology, which have the potential to create breakthroughs in the development of science and technology in Vietnam.
 There is also a great demand for high-quality human resources in these fields in Vietnam.
 Please find HERE the list of supported fields of study, sub-fields, and the corresponding specialties that are given priority in granting the Master’s and Doctoral scholarships.